christian-hobelsberger/PersonalWebsite/content/home/slider.md

 widget: slider
 headless: true  # This file represents a page section.

-# Activate this widget? true/false
-active: true

-# Order that this section appears on the page.
-weight: 50

 # ...
 Put Your Section Options Here (section position etc.) ...

 # Slide interval.